Conserved quantities for black hole solutions in pure Lovelock gravity: Abstract

 \section{Abstract}

-The field-theoretical formalism developed in \cite{Petrov_2019} for constructing conserved quantities for perturbations on a chosen background in Lovelock gravity of the general type is adopted to the case of {\em pure} Lovelock gravity.
-The represented formalism is applied to study both static black holes \cite{Cai_Ohta_2006} and dynamic black holes of the Vaidya type \cite{Cai+_2008} with AdS, dS and flat asymptotics.
-Total energy and quasi-local energy together with fluxes of these quantities for all the aforementioned types of black holes are presented.
-Asymptotic spacetimes related to black holes under consideration are used as a background.
-Dynamic black holes are also considered on background geometries of related static black holes.
-For all the types of dynamic black holes energy densities and energy flux densities are constructed in the frame of freely and radially falling observer on backgrounds of the related static black holes.
-Such observers are physically permissible in regions including apparent horizons of dynamics solutions.
+We construct conserved quantities in pure Lovelock gravity for both static and dynamic Vaydia-type black holes with AdS, dS and flat asymptotics, applying field-theoretical formalism developed earlier.
+Global energy (where applicable), quasi-local energy together with fluxes of these quantities are presented for both types of black holes, considering asymptotic spacetime as background.
+The same quantities are constructed for dynamic black holes on the background of the related static black holes.
+Besides, for the dynamic black holes, energy densities and densities of energy flux are calculated in the frame of freely and radially falling observer on the background of the related static black holes.
 All the constructed energetic characteristics are analyzed and discussed in detail.